GalMunGral/galmungral/README.md

 so why now, more than ever?

-we are a fundamentally creative species, but today social media and generative ai relentlessly strip us of that creative agency, reducing us from natural orators, musicians, and computationalists into idle, stupefied observers, marvelers and consumers, paralyzed and unable to birth new things into the world. this is why we must sound the death knell of the priesthood of computation, especially now, in this age of disempowerment, when old ideals of rationality and optimism have given way to pernicious, cynical, nihilistic apathy and inaction.
+we are a fundamentally creative species, but today social media and generative ai relentlessly strip us of that creative agency, reducing us from natural orators, musicians, and computationalists into idle, stupefied marvelers, observers and consumers, paralyzed and unable to birth new things into the world. this is why we must sound the death knell of the priesthood of computation, especially now, in this age of disempowerment, when old ideals of rationality and optimism have given way to cynical, nihilistic paralysis.

-so let's ask this question: what impact does actively engaging with computation -- not endlessly scrolling, watching, and prompting, but creating and composing through good old programming as both an introspective and externalizing process -- have on our inner mental world, or, dare i say, our very soul?
+so let's ask this question: what impact does actively engaging with computation -- not endlessly scrolling, watching, and prompting, but creating and composing through good old programming as both an introspective and externalizing process -- have on our inner mental world, or our very soul?

 at this very moment, the music plays on in silence.